jerilj/stats_calculator/jeril_tasks.md

             1. Test Statistics methods
             2. Use data generated from random generator functions
             3. Use python 'Statistics' module to validate results
-        3. CSVReader Tests (File:test_cavreader.py)
+        3. CSVReader Tests
-            1. Test CSVReader
+            1. Test CSVReader (File:test_csvreader.py)
+            2. Test TableReader (File:test_tablereader.py)
     2. Random Generator Function (Folder: test, File:randoms.py)
         1. Generate a random number without a seed between a range of two numbers - Both Integer and Decimal
         2. Generate a random number with a seed between a range of two numbers - Both Integer and Decimal